blopker/alic/README.md

 ## <a name="differences"></a>Differences from ImageOptim

+- WebP support.
-- Alic's compressor is written in Rust, uses modern compression algorithms and is done all in process.
-This makes Alic noticeably faster, and produces smaller file sizes.
+- Faster: Written in Rust, with modern compression algorithms.
+This makes Alic noticeably faster, while producing smaller image sizes.
-- Alic does not overwrite the original images by default, it saves the compressed images in the same directory as the original images with a `.min.` suffix.
-Alic can be configured to overwrite the original images.
+- Lossy first: Alic does not overwrite the original images by default, it saves the compressed images in the same directory as the original images with a `.min.` (configurable) suffix.
+If needed, Alic can be configured to behave like ImageOptim.
-- Alic can resize images if they are over a certain size.
+- Resize images: Alic can resize images if they are over a certain size.
 Images will not be resized by default, and images will not be upscaled.
-- Alic supports multiple profiles where you can save settings for any situation you might be in.
+- Profiles: Alic supports multiple profiles where you can save settings for any situation you might be in.

 ## Roadmap